- Your Government

 Are you preparing to meet the new Washington State Clean Building Standards?
 Exploring how to upgrade your building systems and save money?
 Did you want to learn more about grants and loans to support energy efficiency efforts?

-Issaquah’s Clean Buildings Incentive Program (CPB) will support building owner efforts to reduce energy use, leverage financial incentives for energy-efficiency projects and help buildings that must comply with the performance standard.
+Issaquah’s Clean Buildings Incentive Program (CBP) will support building owner efforts to reduce energy use, leverage financial incentives for energy-efficiency projects and help buildings that must comply with the performance standard.

 Sign-up for the program at our partner, MacDonald-Miller's website by completing a short form.
 A MacDonald-Miller energy specialist will follow up with you.